frdel/agent-zero/README.md

 ## Known problems
 1. The system prompt sucks.
 You can do better.
 If you do, help me please :)
-2. Claude models like to hallucinate when using tools.
-This can probebly be fixed in prompt, but for some reason, Claude models like to use multiple tools in a single message and not wait for output, they just make up their outputs right away.
-For now I have limited the tool usage to 1 tool per message, this helps a little.
+2. The communication between agent and terminal in docker container via SSH can sometimes break and stop producing outputs.
+Sometimes it is because the agent runs something like "server.serve_forever()" which causes the terminal to hang, sometimes a random error can occur.
+Restarting the agent and/or the docker container helps.
+3. The agent can break his operating system.
+Sometimes the agent can deactivate virtual environment, uninstall packages, change config etc. Again, removing the docker container and cleaning up the **work_dir/** is enough to fix that.

 ## Ideal environment
-- **Linux VM / docker container**: The perfect environment to run Agent Zero is a Debian-based Linux virtual machine or (event better) the built-in docker container with enhanced privileges or root access (to install packages and run terminal commands).
+- **Docker container**: The perfect environment to run Agent Zero is the built-in docker container.
+The agent can download the image **frdel/agent-zero-exe** on its own and start the container, you only need to have docker running (like the Docker Desktop application).
-- **Python**: Python has to be installed on the system to run the framework and let the agent execute created Python scripts.
+- **Python**: Python has to be installed on the system to run the framework.
-- **NodeJS**: NodeJS is required to allow the agent to run JS scripts as well.
 - **Internet access**: The agent will need internet access to use its online knowledge tool and execute commands and scripts requiring a connection.
 If you do not need your agent to be online, you can alter its prompts in the **prompts/** folder and make it fully local.

 ## Setup
 1. **Required API keys:**
 - At the moment, the only recommended API key is for https://www.perplexity.ai/ API.
 Perplexity is used as a convenient web search tool and has not yet been replaced by an open-source alternative.
+If you do not have an API key for Perplexity, leave it empty in the .env file and Perplexity will not be used.
 - Chat models and embedding models can be executed locally via Ollama and HuggingFace or via API as well.

 2. **Enter your API keys:**